Nix-wie-weg/enum_column/README.txt

 Overview

   This gem is an extension to ActiveRecord which enables native support of enumerations in the database schema using the ENUM type in MySQL.

   Currently only MySQL is implemented.

+  This forks blends the latest changes by mdsol/enum_column and jewlr/enum_column.

-  Tested with Rails 3.
-For Rails 2 the enum-column plugin serves the same functionality but is vulnerable to DOS attacks with typical use.
+  Tested with Rails 4.2, 4.1 and 3.2.
+For Rails 2 the enum-column plugin
+  serves the same functionality but is vulnerable to DOS attacks with typical use.

   Works with Scaffolding.

   Supported adapters: